 In 2016 Timothy Ridout become the first-ever British winner of the Lionel Tertis International Viola Competition.
 He is currently studying at the Kronberg Academy in Germany with Nobuko Imai.

 Born in London in 1995, Timothy studied at the Royal Academy of Music with Martin Outram, graduating in 2016 with the Queen’s Award for Excellence.
-This autumn he joined the Kronberg Academy in Germany, where he studies with Nobuko Imai, alongside classes with Antoine Tamestit, Tabea Zimmerman and Lawrence Power.
+Last autumn he joined the Kronberg Academy in Germany, where he studies with Nobuko Imai, alongside classes with Antoine Tamestit and Tabea Zimmermann.

 In 2016 Timothy was the first ever British winner of the Lionel Tertis International Viola Competition and was selected for representation by Young Classical Artists Trust (YCAT).
 Previous awards include 1st Prize at the 2014 Cecil Aronowitz and 2nd Prize at the 2015 Windsor Festival International String Competitions.

-As a soloist Timothy has performed the Walton Concerto at St. John’s Smith Square, and appeared with the Zagreb Soloists, Rotterdam Philharmonic Strings, Young Musicians Symphony and Birmingham Conservatoire Orchestras, performing concertos by Martinů, Bruch, Forsyth and Mozart.
+As a soloist Timothy has performed the Walton Concerto at St. John’s Smith Square supported by the Walton Foundation, and appeared with the Zagreb Soloists, Rotterdam Philharmonic Strings, Young Musicians Symphony and Birmingham Conservatoire Orchestras, performing concertos by Martinů, Bruch, Forsyth and Mozart.
 Earlier this year he gave the premiere of a new work by Desmond Clarke with the Melos Sinfonia at Milton Court in London.

 A keen chamber musician, Timothy has taken part in the Bad Kissinger Sommer Festival (Germany), Schubertiade Festival (Austria), Musique à Marsac (France), Accademia dei Cameristi (Italy), and the Next Generation Festival in Bad Ragaz (Switzerland).
-He was a member of the Celan Quartet between 2011-14, undertaking residencies at the Wye Valley Chamber Music Festival and Musikdorf Ernen (Switzerland).
+He has collaborated with Ana Chumachenko, Maxim Vengerov, Lawrence Power, Tabea Zimmermann, Steven Isserlis and Franz Helmerson.
+Between 2011-14 he was a member of the Celan Quartet, undertaking residencies at the Wye Valley Chamber Music Festival and Musikdorf Ernen (Switzerland).

 Other awards include the European String Teachers Association Prize at the International Johannes Brahms Competition in Pörtschach, Austria, and a Special Prize at the Max Rostal International Competition in Berlin in 2015.
-He has participated in masterclasses with Lawrence Power, Maxim Rysanov, Hartmut Rohde and Thomas Riebl, and between 2013-2016 worked intensively at the International Musikakademie in Fürstentem, Liechtenstein as a scholarship holder.
-Timothy is very grateful for support from the Bowerman Charitable Trust.
+For three years until 2016 he worked intensively at the International Musikakademie in Fürstentem, Liechtenstein as a scholarship holder.
+Timothy is very grateful for support from the Amaryllis Fleming Foundation and Bowerman Charitable Trust.

-Timothy plays on a Viola by Pergerino di Zanetto c1565-75 generously on loan from Beares International Violin Society.
+Timothy plays on a Viola by Peregerino di Zanetto c1565-75 generously on a temporary loan from Beares International Violin Society.

 “Timothy Ridout, with his technical perfection and beautifully warm and soft tone, perfectly matched the Romantic yearning [of Cecil Forsyth's Viola Concerto in G minor] from the outset.
 In his pronounced and lyrical interpretation the soft, singing passages particularly stood out, though his playing was also full of drama and brooding temper.”